Have a question?

 How much does it cost to take a Winterim course?

 Please see the table below for a more complete breakdown.
-Please remember that it is important to consider your plans for Winterim at the time of fall registration.
-Payment for Winterim will be due on December 15.
+Please remember that it is important to consider your plans for Winterim in conjunction with your Fall 2018 course schedule.

 * All students may take classes in Winterim, but the reduced fee applies only to full-time students.
 See chart above.
 Some Winterim courses may require additional travel expenses or other specific course-related fees that must be paid by the student.
 Students may be eligible for scholarships to help fund travel expenses.
 Both the student and his or her parent may be eligible to borrow loan funds from either a Federal Direct Parent Loan or from a Private lender.